 Mika Mizunuma,Ph.D.(Chief Operating Officer), and Yuki Ichikawa.Ph.D.,(Chief Technology Officer)

 ■The Purpose of this Funding

 As a startup incubated at Nagoya University, Craif is developing an innovative exosome biomarker discovery platform that captures exosomes comprehensively from urine samples with microfabrication technology.
-Also by leveraging AI analytics,the platform enables early detection of cancer, as well as, selecting tailored treatment for each individual patient from a single drop of urine.
+Also by leveraging AI analytics,the platform enables early detection of cancer, as well as, selecting tailored treatment for each individual patient from urinary miRNA.
 This Series A funding will be used to expand clinical trials, accelerate research and bring their disease screenings to market.